 The Handmade Market is a juried event.
-The Artist Application for the event on May 3 will be open from late January until March 16 midnight EST.
+The Artist Application for the event on November 8 will be open from early July until September 14 midnight EST.

 Participating artists are chosen according to how well their work fits into the scope of The Handmade Market, how well the business and products are represented in the application, and the quality and originality of the products.
 Only accepted artists may participate in the show.

-The Artist Application for the May 3 event will be open from from late January until midnight on March 16.
+The Artist Application for the November 8 event will be open from from early July until midnight on September 14.
 Late and incomplete applications will not be accepted.
 There are no exceptions to this policy.